Pantyhose-X/awesome/README.md

 *   [Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - A curated list of awesome warez and piracy links

-*   [EleutherAI/cookbook](https://github.com/EleutherAI/cookbook) - Deep learning for dummies.
-All the practical details and useful utilities that go into working with real models.

 *   [Kirilllive/ASCII\_Art\_Paint](https://github.com/Kirilllive/ASCII_Art_Paint) - The editor for ASCII-graphics, combining a graphical editor and an image to text converter.
 Decorate your text and surprise your readers with an original social media post or blog post using ASCII graphics.
 The tool does not require an internet connection and can work offline in a browser.

 *   [geeeeeeeek/web\_tool](https://github.com/geeeeeeeek/web_tool) - 静态响应式网址导航网站，全静态html页面，一键部署安装。在线预览：https://geeeeeeeek.github.io/web\_tool/